Sunday, May 31, 2020

 Life on the beach.
 That is what people miss on a hot summer day.
 This is supposed to be a fun-filled dry season for families, groups of friends, coworkers, or solo travelers.
 But this season has fallen into isolation.

 After several weeks, our economy and the rest of the world are slowly returning to life, but it may be hard for people to get back to life -- the kind of life we used to live.
+However, our resilience in adapting to this new normal is not just a testament to our strength and determination, but a source of empowerment and strength.

 While viewing my digital photo album, I saw smiling and happy faces.
 I saw how we used to celebrate family gatherings without physical distancing.
 I saw how we used to travel and go to public places without a mask.
-That was just a recent past, but now it feels like we have wholly entered a new world; with a new definition of love.
+That was just a recent past, but now it feels like we have wholly entered a new world with a new definition of love.

 For now, we may have already learned some tools and techniques as we move on to a new normal.
-You may now have known to quiet the mind and relieve stress through meditation.
+You may now know how to quiet the mind and relieve stress through meditation.
 You may have learned the art of flexibility of the physical body through yoga or internal stamina exercises.
 You may have started doing backyard gardening.
 You may have learned to follow your passion for visual/digital arts like painting and photography.
 You may have started to love reading books, articles, and blogs.
 You may have found joy in sharing your passion through vlogging.

 A lot has changed in a matter of weeks in isolation.
 We may now still be dreaming about that planned summer vacation.
 You may now be ready to explore what awaits you in the new normal.